samadhicsec/threatware-docs/docs/source/create/assets.md

 :  A brief description of the data, or set of data, and what role it plays in the system.
 If the asset does represent a small set of data, it is helpful for this description to list the data in the set.

 Confidentiality, Integrity and Availability Impact
-:  Thew value for this column should be a sentence that captures the impact, if the Confidentiality, Integrity or Availability of the asset was compromised.
+:  The value for this column should be a sentence that captures the impact, if the Confidentiality, Integrity or Availability of the asset was compromised.
 There should be seperate sentence per property and impact (i.e. you could have multiple sentences related to Confidentility).
 This field has a special format, as sentences should be prepended with:
    - `Confidentiality:` or just `C:`
    - `Integrity:` or just `I:`
    - `Availability:` or just `A:`